clownmeister/czech-holidays/README.md

 - Includes fixed holidays and dynamically calculated Easter holidays.
 - Easy to integrate with TypeScript projects.

-## Limitations

-- Does not provide historical data. i.e.: incorrect holidays for 100 years ago.

 ## Installation

 You can install `@clownmeister/czech-holidays` via npm or yarn: